What Is Function Calling?

 Function calling lets your AI agent execute actions during a call.
 Instead of just talking, your agent can:- Book appointments in your calendar

-- Look up orders in your database
+- Look up orders in your systems

 - Update CRM records